Compare 2012 Medicare Advantage Plans – 5 Tips

 This goes without saying but with some people blindly accepting the renewal of their current plan it needs to be stressed.
 It’s not only an affordability issue but also a value issue.
 If you are not using the extra benefits such as; vision, dental, gym memberships, catalog discounts, etc., then consider a plan without the extras if it will save you some money.

 If you search for plans in your area you will most likely find dozens.
-Today the simplest way to compare Medicare plans is to look at plan options online.
-Comparing 2021 Medicare Advantage plans can be hassle-free and you don’t need to meet with countless insurance agents to find the best plan.
+Today the simplest way to compare Medicare plans is to compare plan options online.
+Comparing Medicare Advantage plans can be hassle-free and you don’t need to meet with countless insurance agents to find the best plan.
 Visit the Medicare website to see available plans.

-The AEP for plans with a January 2012 effective date begins October 15, 2011 and ends December 7, 2011.
-Mark your calendar as this is a change form previous years.
+The Annual Election Period for plans with a January effective date begins October 15th and ends December 7th.
 Being prepared can assure that you make a wise choice.

 Medicare is going to get real expensive.
 What a shame.
 Medicare Advantage was so affordable & included part D. I hope I don’t have to get a “medgap or supplement plan” as they don’t include prescription drugs and you have to get that Part D separately & you have to pay over $300 before the drug coverage even kicks in.
 How silly is that.
 So far, I really haven’t seen any NEW IMPROVED BENEFITS.
 Only higher costs. $500 million is being taken out of medicare to cover all the new people…those under 65 & kids.
 Us old folks are carrying the burden.
 This article is very informative.